This scanner has been discontinued. Please checking out our Buying Guides for current bestsellers.

 It’s also worth noting that this isn’t considered a professional-level photo scanner.
-If you do photography or design professionally, you might want to look into something a little more high-end such as the Canon CanoScan 9000F or the Epson V600.
+If you do photography or design professionally, you might want to look into something a little more high-end such as the Epson V600.

 All in all, the Epson Perfection V300 is a great little photo scanner, especially for the price.
 There are other photo scanners by Epson and Canon which will provide higher resolution scans, but they also come at a higher cost.
 But don’t choose the V300 because it’s cheaper, make sure it will suit your needs as far as image quality.